Quad Cities Campus

 466 Topics in Healthcare Informatics.
 (3, repeatable to 6 for different titles) Topics include the Computer Sciences study of healthcare information systems and their use in healthcare and clinical practice as well as in healthcare research and education.
 Prerequisites: IS 341 and 342.

 467 Topics in Enterprise Systems.
 (3) This course is designed to provide an understanding of the theoretic and practical issues related to the application of Enterprise Systems within organizations with a focus in the integration of information and organizational forms and processes across functional areas using unified systems.
 Prerequisites: IS 341 and 342.

 470 Internship in Information Systems.
 (3–12, repeatable to 12) Work experience, on- or offcampus, in an organization involving computerized information systems.
 Intern will be supervised by a faculty coordinator and an executive in the business firm.
 Reports of work experience are submitted to the coordinator periodically.
 Final report required.
 For Information Systems majors only.
-Prerequisites: IS 341, 342, and junior or senior standing, with written permission of department chairperson.
+Prerequisites: IS 341, 342, and junior or senior standing, with written permission of School director.
 Graded S/U only.
 497 Senior Honors Project.
 (3–6, repeatable to 6) Provides a project option within the Information Systems Honors program.
 Project directed by a faculty member in the School of Computer Sciences.
 Prerequisite: Senior IS Honors Program participant or consent of the School of Computer Sciences.

 NETWORK TECHNOLOGIES (NET) Formerly Telecommunications Management (TM)